Best early Black Friday deals 2024, according to a shopping expert

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Best early Black Friday deals to shop now, according to a shopping expert
+Best Black Friday deals available to buy now, according to a shopping expert

-Shop offers ahead of the main event, with deals from Dyson, Apple, The Ordinary and more
+I’ve found the best offers offers ahead of the main event, from Dyson, Apple, The Ordinary and more

 Your support helps us to tell the story